Vancouver might be the darling – it’s the better-known city in Canada.

 Best 5-star hotel in Victoria, BC

-With 464 luxurious rooms and suites, the Fairmont Empress Hotel is the most famous hotel in Victoria, BC – and the grand dame of 5-star Victoria hotels.
+With 464 luxurious rooms and suites, the Fairmont Empress Hotel is the most famous hotel in Victoria, BC.

 Afternoon tea in the Empress’ renovated and elegant Lobby Lounge is legendary.